FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 {"total":629,"users":[ ... ] }
 ```

-You will start to see users registered to your application, with the correct user data:
+If you look in the administrative user interface, you will see users registered to your application:

-pic tbd
+{% include _image.liquid src="/assets/img/blogs/migrating-users-legacy-datastore/new-user-added-registration.png" alt="Success!
+The user is registered to your application." class="img-fluid" figure=false %}

-new-user-added-registration.png
+You'll also see the custom user data has been migrated over.

-new-user-added-user-data.png
+{% include _image.liquid src="/assets/img/blogs/migrating-users-legacy-datastore/new-user-added-user-data.png" alt="Success!
+The user is has been marked as migrated." class="img-fluid" figure=false %}

-After it has run for a while and has migrated the majority of your users, you can make a decision about what to do with the other users.
-If you've run the phased migration for six months or a year, it may be that the users who haven't signed in have abandoned your application.
+After your users have been transparently migrated for a while, you can make a decision about what to do with the other users.
+How long depends on how often your userbase signs in, but you will probably want to enable this for a few months.
+If the phased migration has lasted for six months or a year and there are still users who are only in the old datastore, it is likely that the users who haven't signed in have abandoned your application.

 You can choose to not migrate these users, perhaps archiving or deleting them.
 Or you can choose to migrate this set of users using the big bang method.
 This will of course be far lower risk because there are far fewer users to migrate.